lalou97/git-papers/journal.md

-#This is my super cool paper
+#This is our super cool paper
-Written by: me
+Written by: ME AND JOHN

 ##Introduction
 This is a very important problem that I have been working on.